kararei/tp/docs/DeveloperGuide.md

     * 3a1.
 System does not clear any data.
     * 3a2.
 System returns to the previous state.
     * 3a3.
 Use case ends.
+* 1a.
+Travel Agent includes additional text after the clear command (e.g., "clear xyz").
+    * 1a1.
+System ignores the additional text and processes the command as "clear".
+    * 1a2.
+Use case continues at step 2.

 ### Non-Functional Requirements